Sage-Bionetworks/portalsDocs/README.md

 Synapse Docs is generated using [Github Pages](https://pages.github.com/).
 Follow the standard [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) guide.

+To build locally, follow the instructions found [here](https://help.github.com/en/articles/testing-your-github-pages-site-locally-with-jekyll).
+You will need Jekyll, Ruby, and the Ruby package manager, Bundler.

 Internal development can be performed by branching from `gh-pages` to your own feature branch, making changes, pushing the branch to this repository, and opening a pull request.
 Pull requests against the `gh-pages` branch require a review before merging.

 ### Creating a page